Rich Rum Cake

 - Preheat oven to 375°.
 Grease and flour a 10-in. tube pan.
 Sift flour, baking powder, cinnamon, salt and nutmeg together twice; set aside.

 - In a bowl, beat egg whites on medium until soft peaks form.
 Gradually add 1/4 cup brown sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff peaks form.

 - In another bowl, beat egg yolks until slightly thickened.
-Gradually add 1/4 cup brown sugar and vanilla, beating on high speed until thick.
+Gradually add 1/4 cup remaining brown sugar and the vanilla, beating on high speed until thick.
 Fold a fourth of the egg whites into batter.
 Alternately fold in flour mixture and remaining whites.
 Fold in melted butter.

 - Transfer to prepared pan.
 Bake on lowest oven rack 25-30 minutes or until top springs back when lightly touched.
 Immediately poke holes in cake with a fork; slowly pour remaining sauce over cake, allowing sauce to absorb into cake.
 Cool completely in pan on a wire rack.
 Invert onto a serving plate.
 Serve with reserved sauce and, if desired, whipped cream and glazed pecans.